 The demand for individuals with the skills and knowledge required for film and video production continues to grow.
-This hands-on workshop is for new filmmakers, film students, graduates and those who have yet to make their first film, or work professionally in the field.
-During this four week course students gain a solid foundation in film theory, learn to work both individually and with a crew.
+This hands-on workshop is for new filmmakers, film students, graduates, and those who have yet to make their first film or work professionally in the field.
+During this four-week course, students gain a solid foundation in film theory and learn to work both individually and with a crew.
 By the course’s end, everyone will create a short narrative or documentary film.

-Each student will gain first-hand experience working in a variety of roles such as writer, producer, director, assistant director, director of photography, camera operator, camera assistant, grip, gaffer, script supervisor, sound recordist, and editor.
-There are lectures, critiques, screenings and discussions of technical, procedural, aesthetic and ethical issues.
-Class time is comprised of demonstrations, exercises, and group projects in the field and studio.
-Students use evenings for writing and planning individual and group projects, and support one another on-set for the final productions, rotating through the major roles of a film crew, and getting a taste for the responsibilities of each.
-The overall emphasis of the class is cinematic visual storytelling and working with a crew to achieve a common goal.
+Each student will gain first-hand experience working in a variety of roles such as writer, producer, director, assistant director, director of photography, camera operator, and editor.
+There are lectures, critiques, screenings, and discussions of technical, procedural, aesthetic, and ethical issues.
+Class time is comprised of demonstrations, exercises, and group projects.
+Students use evenings for writing and planning individual and group projects, and support one another for the final productions.
+The overall emphasis of the class is cinematic visual storytelling.

 Past Student Work: